Jeruzael/Jeruzael/README.md

 - 👋 Hi, I’m @Jeruzael
 - 👀 I’m interested in Cyber security
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently studying at UCC as a Computer science student and as a software engineer at Avion School.
+Also taking a Cybersecurity course in Coursera.
 - 💞️ I’m looking to collaborate on people who wanted to collab with me
 - 📫 How to reach me, just email me at dumale.jeruzael.bscs2019@gmail.com